T3Voila/templavoilaplus/Documentation/T3datastructureExtensions/Introduction/Index.rst

 .. ###### END~OF~TABLE ######

-Sheets and TemplaVoilà Plus
+Sheets and TemplaVoilà!
+Plus
-"""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-TemplaVoilà Plus is compatible with definition of sheets.
+TemplaVoilà!
+Plus is compatible with definition of sheets.
 In that case a sheet <ROOT> element is shown in the mapping structure containing each sheet as <ROOT> elements under it.
-Even if multiple sheets are used TemplaVoilà Plus renders only one sheet either determined by the sheetSelector or using the “sDEF” sheet by default.
+Even if multiple sheets are used TemplaVoilà!
+Plus renders only one sheet either determined by the sheetSelector or using the “sDEF” sheet by default.